Service standards and quality

 The ACL provides general protections related to consumer guarantees for the supply of goods and services, and liability of manufacturers for goods with safety defects.
 Under the ACL, the term 'goods' include, among other things, gas and electricity.
-However, the ACL excludes the application of consumer guarantees to the supply of electricity and gas.
 The term 'services' include duties, work, facilities, rights or benefits provided in the course of business.
-Therefore, the ACL has a broad application and will not apply to the supply of electricity and gas, but may apply to other energy services and products acquired by consumers.
+Therefore, the ACL has a broad application and will apply to the supply of electricity and gas, unless otherwise specified in the Regulations.

 Consumer guarantees provide consumers with a set of rights for the goods and services they acquire.
 Suppliers and manufacturers automatically provide guarantees about certain goods they sell, hire or lease, and services they provide to consumers.
 These rights exist regardless of any specific warranty provided by the supplier or manufacturer.

-In particular, the ACL excludes the application of consumer guarantees to the supply of electricity and gas.
-However, these provisions may apply in relation to the provision of other goods, such as solar panels or batteries.
+In particular, the ACL states that the consumer guarantees apply to the supply of electricity and gas, unless otherwise specified in the Regulations.
+These provisions may also apply in relation to the provision of other goods, such as solar panels or batteries.
 In general, other energy goods and other types of energy related services may be covered by consumer guarantees when they are sold in trade or commerce and bought by an energy consumer.